 \subsection{Further work}

-The comparison with the construction by Berenstein-Rupel \cite{MR3397447} and a quantum analogue of the Chamber Ansatz will be discussed in another paper\footnote{After the submission of the present paper, the paper corresponding to these topics by the second author appeared as \cite{Oya17:chamber}.}. \begin{NB}In \cite{Qin:2015db}, Qin studied the injective-reachable quantum cluster algebras and introduced the common triangular basis in that setting.
-As a consequence of the existence of the ``common triangular bases'', he proved the Fock-Goncharov duality conjecture for $\mathbf{A}_{q}\!\left[N_{-}\left(w\right)\cap wG_{0}\right]$ and the (localized) dual canonical bases give rise to the common triangular bases under the technical condition.
-We expect our result would yields the proof of his results for $\mathbf{A}_{q}\!\left[N_{-}\left(w\right)\cap wG_{0}\right]$ in full generality (at least in symmetric case).\end{NB}
+The comparison with the construction by Berenstein-Rupel \cite{MR3397447} and a quantum analogue of the Chamber Ansatz will be discussed in another paper\footnote{After the submission of the present paper, the paper corresponding to these topics by the second author appeared as \cite{Oya}.}.

 There is another type of ``quantum twist map'' which is not an automorphism, introduced by Lenagan-Yakimov \cite{lenagan2015prime}.
 This is a quantum analogue of the Fomin-Zelevinsky twist isomorphism \cite{MR1652878}.
-The authors showed that it also preserves the dual canonical basis of $\mathbf{A}_{q}\!\left[N_{-}\left(w\right)\right]$ \cite{MR3806461}.
-However the authors do not know any explicit relations between this quantum twist map and the quantum twist automorphisms in this paper. \begin{NB}However there is now no explicit relation between them and our quantum twist automorphisms.
-In \cite[Conjecture 1.23]{GS:2016hb}, Goncharov-Shen introduced the Donaldson-Thomas transformation of the cluster Poisson variety and conjectured that it is a (slight modification of) the Fomin-Zelevinsky isomorphism in the case of double Bruhat cells.
-Weng proved their conjecture in \cite{Weng:2016ta} (in type A) and \cite{Weng:2016zh} (in general semisimple algebraic groups).
-It yields the Fock-Goncharov duality conjecture as the consequence.\end{NB}
+The authors showed that it also preserves the dual canonical basis of $\mathbf{A}_{q}\!\left[N_{-}\left(w\right)\right]$ \cite{Kimura:2016vn}.
+However the authors do not know any explicit relations between this quantum twist map and the quantum twist automorphisms in this paper.